SawnaGS/SnakeGameOnJS/README.md

 # SnakeGameOnJS

-This is my first project and further improvements are planned for it
+This is my first project and further improvements are planned for it.

+1.0 version: only gameplay implemented.
+Problems: ugly code, "laggy" animation.

+1.1 version changes:

+- added pause option,
+- added a help button that will show/hide controls.